o3de/3p-package-source/package-system/AwsIotDeviceSdkCpp/readme.txt

 This package will download and build aws-iot-device-sdk-cpp-v2 from the original Github source.

+Supported platforms include Windows, Linux and MacOS.
+The iOS version doesn't build and the Android version is in preview.

 A few things to be aware of: